royourboat/ovino/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-In short, OVINO helps me find 'well-priced' wines at my nearest stores by crowdsourcing user reviews containing prices.
+In short, OVINO helps me find well-priced wines at my nearest stores by crowdsourcing user reviews containing prices.
 It also provides personal wine recommendations based on a Vivino user's history of wine ratings using a wide & deep recommender.

 The motivations and designs for OVINO are described in this [About section](https://ovino.onrender.com/about/).